willeynascimentodev/react-news-app/README.md

 ## Quick Installation

-1 - Make sure port 3000 is free.
+1 - Make sure port 3000 is free (You can also configure other ports, but if you use the default one, it won't be necessary to change it in the laravel project).

 2 - Run the setup.sh file in the root directory of the project.